 Four of the ten successful plants were given sunny windows, and six were given little or no sun but good indirect light.

-Four these trials it would appear that an east, window would be ideal or a south window with the shade of light drapery.
+For these trials, it would appear that an east, a window would be ideal or a south window with the shade of light drapery.

 Too much sun will cause rapid drying and therefore would lessen your chances of success.
 Of eleven plants kept in sunny windows, seven failed.
 Still, good light is necessary if you want your plant to bloom for two months or more.

-If you live in a home where the night temperature is kept above 65°, you would do well to trade your cyclamen for a poinsettia.
+If you live in a home where the night temperature is kept above 65° degrees Fahrenheit, you would do well to trade your cyclamen for a poinsettia.

-The plants studied in, this experiment were subjected to night temperatures ranging from 45°, on a sun porch, to 72°.
-None of the plants grown at above 65° were satisfactory.
+The plants studied in, this experiment were subjected to night temperatures ranging from 45° degrees Fahrenheit, on a sun porch, to 72° degrees Fahrenheit.
+None of the plants grown at above 65° degrees Fahrenheit were satisfactory.

 How Should You Fertilize Your Cyclamen?